MooersLab/ofat4xtals/README.md

 That is, the standard practice is to do exploratory trials rather than statistically valid experiments that return an assessment of the variation.

 Some of these spreadsheets contain replica OFAT experiments to assess the variation in the results.
-The sources of the variation include stochastic errors outside the experimenter's control and systematic experimental errors associated with assembly of the stock solutions and dispensing them.
+The sources of the variation include stochastic errors outside the experimenter's control and systematic experimental errors associated with assembling and dispensing the stock solutions.

-While you might be tempted to feed these designs into a liquid-handling robot, you should look into the robots' coefficients of variation.
+While you might be tempted to feed these designs into a liquid-handling robot, you should look into the robots' coefficients of variation (CV).
 It may be much higher than you expected.
+One popular robot has a CV of 5%; I was expecting a CV of 1%.
+The CV of manual pipetting is probably smaller than 5% if you minimize evaporative losses during the dispensing of the stock solutions.
 In addition, it can take about 12-20 hours of tedious editing of an input CSV file to read one of these designs by the liquid handling robot.

 Using a liquid handling robot once the csv file is in working order and can be used repeatedly after minor modification for each experimental design might yield some efficiencies.
 However, for small volumes, one has to worry about evaporative losses during the assembly of the solutions.
-These are the primary sources of variation in the final volumes rather than pipetting errors.
+These losses may be the primary sources of variation in the final volumes rather than pipetting errors.

 The spreadsheets are provided in pairs: treatments ordered and treatments randomized.
-In the case of no replicas, the columns are labeled by the factor being varied.
+In the case of no replicas, the columns are labeled by the varied factor.

 **Ordered:**
 <p align="center"><img src="./images/Ordered6factors.png" alt="HTML5 Icon" style="width:600px;"></p>